kiba/Writings/for_science/chp26_resolution.md

 ***
 **Nagai Juri**

-Juri was seated in front of Kobayashi in a very white room, two of the immortals left who were imprisoned.
+Juri was seated in front of Kobayashi in the very room that the immortals was interrogated.
+It was the same clean sleekness that cannot be commonly found elsewhere on the ship.

-"You know, the other day, I had my genes checked.
-Guess what I found out?"
-Juri said.
-"You are my grandmother, to be exact.
-But I would never ever call you grandmother."

-"That's unfortunate.
-I was hoping for reconciliation."

-"You may be the foundation on which Sidonia is built on, but you are not the future."
+"I anticipated all your actions," Juri spoken first.
+"Yet, I never thought that Saitou Hiroki could be so loyal and so effective of a speaker.
+He managed to overturn public opinion to your side.
+Just over fifty percent."

+"Is that bitterness in your tone?"
+Kobayashi asked.

+"Bitter?
+Yes, I am.
+Opinions shouldn't turn based on a good sob story."

+"This is why we insisted on having our day in court, in having our legacy examined fairly before the public.
+Saitou Hiroki was the very example of an outstanding immortal; he protected us so that our civilization can live another day."

+"You know, I examined my genetic legacy the other day.
+Imagine to my horror that I was descended from you.
+You are my grandmother, genetically, but you will never ever be a grandmother to me.
+I will prosecute you to the end of universe until we find justice!
+I will make sure that the history books will recognize you as the tyrant that you were."

+"Is that all?
+This is my granddaughter's vow?
+To swore vengeance?
+We got many long days ahead of us.
+There may be more universes for us to contemplate..."